Dobble: Mathematics

 This geometric structure is an example of a finite projective plane.

 If there are 3 points in each line this creates a structure known as the Fano plane.
 This represents a simpler version of Dobble with 3 symbols on each card, 7 cards and 7 symbols.

-In general, a finite projective plane with n points on each line has n2-n+1 points and lines.
+In general, a finite projective plane of order n has n+1 points on each line, and n2+n+1 points and lines.
+This implies that a finite projective plane of order n−1 has n points on each line, and n2−n+1 points and lines.

-To represent the real game of Dobble, each line must join 8 points.
-This results in a structure with 57 lines and 57 points (82-8+1=57), corresponding to 57 cards and 57 symbols.
-However, the game works fine with fewer cards too, and Dobble is marketed with 55 cards in the deck (but 57 different symbols).
-A junior version of Dobble is marketed with 6 symbols per card, 30 cards, and 31 different symbols (62-6+1=31).
+The game of Dobble with 8 symbols on each card corresponds to the finite projective plane of order 7, where each line joins 8 points.
+This results in a structure with 57 lines and 57 points (72+7+1=82−8+1=57), corresponding to a maximum of 57 cards and 57 symbols.
+Dobble uses 55 cards rather than 57 to allow the cards to be printed on standard card-making machines that are designed to produce decks of standard playing cards (52 plus 2 jokers and 1 advertising card).
+A junior version of Dobble features 6 symbols per card, 30 cards, and 31 different symbols (62−6+1=31).